-Report to: Policy & Performance Improvement Committee Meeting, 28 November 2022 Director Lead: Matthew Finch, Director - Communities & Environment Lead Officers: Alan Batty, Public Protection Business Manager William Marshall, Transformation & Service Improvement Officer
+Report to Policy and Performance Improvement Committee Meeting 28 November 2022

+Director Lead: Matthew Finch, Director of Communities and Environment

+Lead Officers: Alan Batty, Public Protection Business Manager

+William Marshall, Transformation & Service Improvement Officer

-Report Summary Report Title Recommendations from the Review of Anti-Social Behaviour Purpose of Report To present the findings of the Anti-Social Behaviour Working Group to the Policy & Performance Improvement Committee.
-Recommendations That the Policy & Performance Improvement Committee: a) endorse the proposed recommendations, as summarised in paragraph 4.0, that aim to reduce ASB and ultimately help make residents feel safer in the district; and b) forward the recommendations to Cabinet for consideration.
+Report Summary Reason for report To outline recommendations from the Anti-Social Behaviour working group Report Title Recommendations from the review of Anti-Social Behaviour Purpose of Report To present the findings of the Anti-Social Behaviour Working Group to Policy and Performance Improvement Committee.
+Recommendations PPIC are asked to endorse the proposed recommendations, as summarised in 4.0, that aim to reduce ASB and ultimately help make residents feel safer in the district, for decision by Cabinet.